The Propositional Logic of Team Properties: The Logic of Team Properties

-Formulas of LT are elements in the term algebra, the absolutely free algebra, generated by the propositional variables $P_0$, $P_1$, \dots\ using the external Boolean connectives $\bot$, $\lnot$, $\lor$, $\land$ and the internal Boolean connectives $\ibot$, $\ilnot$, $\ilor$, $\iland$.
-We will denote this term algebra by $\Fm$:\footnote{Observe that the symbols $\bot$, $\lnot$, $\lor$, and $\land$ have different meanings in different contexts.
-They denote the connectives in the term algebra, the set-theoretic operators in $\P B$ and the Boolean operators in $B$.
-Later on will introduce yet another meaning, as connectives in the labels of the natural deduction system.}
+Formulas of LTP are elements in the term algebra, the absolutely free algebra, generated by the propositional variables $P_0$, $P_1$, \dots\ using the external Boolean connectives $\ebot$, $\enot$, $\eor$, $\eand$ and the internal Boolean connectives $\ibot$, $\ilnot$, $\ilor$, $\iland$.\footnote{Observe that the symbols $\ebot$, $\enot$, $\eor$, and $\eand$ are used at two levels: syntactically, they denote the operations of the term algebra $\Fm$, and semantically, they denote the corresponding set-theoretic operators on $\P B$.
+But note also that, from the algebraic perspective, the connectives are themselves operations of the (absolutely free) term algebra of formulas.}

+\begin{defin} The term algebra of formulas of LTP is denoted by $\Fm$ and defined by the following grammar: